Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Easton’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Easton, where glacial till soils are common.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab https://ag.umass.edu/services/soil-plant-nutrient-testing-laboratory.
-Testing for pH (typically 5.5–6.5 in Massachusetts), NPK, organic matter, and micronutrients is mandatory.
-Most flowering plants require a pH of 6.0–7.0, so dolomitic lime is often recommended to raise pH and supply magnesium.
+A thorough soil assessment is the foundation of successful horticulture in Easton, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5) and variable drainage.
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0; dolomitic lime is recommended to raise pH and supply magnesium.
 Amend soils with 2–4 inches of compost, tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage (glacial till often has variable clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey https://websoilsurvey.nrcs.usda.gov/.
-Documenting baseline conditions supports long-term garden health and compliance.
+Assess drainage, microclimate, and existing vegetation using the USDA Web Soil Survey, and document baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources